 Emergence is a powerful approach to explain complex behaviors by simple underlying rules.
 One notable example is birds flocking, some birds fly in coordinated flocks that show remarkable synchronization in movements.
 Heppner [60] showed that the coordinated movements could be the result of simple movement rules followed by each bird individually.
 Another example is the Game of Life [61], a two-dimensional cellular automaton with rules that avoid the formation of structures that grow freely or quickly disappear.
 Remarkable behaviors have been observed such as the glider, a small group of cells that moves like an independent emergent entity.
+Graph neural networks could be more suitable than other techniques to model complex systems with multiple interacting parts.
 The main purpose of the algorithm that encapsulates the emergence principle would be to find the set of rules that gives rise to the emergent behavior.